ClusterM/wg-obfuscator/README.md

 ##### 6. Forward UDP ports to the container

+In case if your obfuscator is configured to accept incoming connections from a server outside of the NAT, you need to forward the UDP port to the container.
+For client side obfuscator without two-way mode (static bindings), you can skip this step.

 ```shell
 /ip firewall nat add chain=dstnat action=dst-nat protocol=udp dst-port=13255 to-addresses=172.17.13.2 to-ports=13255
 ```
 > **Note:** This IP address is used by the container, it must match the `address` in the veth interface.

 > **Note:** Port number `13255` is just an example.
-It must match the `source-lport` in your obfuscator config.
+It must port you are using for incoming connections in your obfuscator configuration file (i.e. `source-lport` or port from static bindings).
-> In case if you are using two-way mode, you may need to forward multiple ports.

 ##### 7. Create and mount a config directory